Norway: Doning business and staying in touch

 Norwegians are direct and ready to negotiate, with minimum small talk.
 Trust is important and, in negotiation, Norwegians are less likely to indulge in tactical dealing and will be more interested in the facts of the product than personality or social skills.
 Visitors should make a fair pitch with room for a little adjustment but not an initial offer that could subsequently be seen as a negotiating tactic, as this may be perceived as dishonest.

-The Norwegian economy is dominated by its oil and gas industry, which accounts for nearly 20% of GDP and 60% of export earnings.
-There is little cultivable land in Norway but many farmers breed livestock, combining this with forestry to supply Norway's numerous sawmills.
+The Norwegian economy is dominated by its oil and gas industry, which accounts for nearly 22% of GDP and 60% of export earnings.
+There is little cultivable land in Norway, but many farmers breed livestock, combining this with forestry to supply Norway's numerous sawmills.
 Consequently, wood products and paper are both thriving industries.

 Offshore fishing has been in decline for some time, although a large number of fish farms have been established, making Norway the world's largest supplier of salmon.
 Heavy engineering industries, principally shipbuilding and machinery, have also declined (although Norway retains a large merchant fleet).
-Although growth has been sluggish in recent years (1.3% in 2009, down from 2.7% in 2008), Norway maintains a very high standard of living.
+Although the country’s economy was hit by the collapse in oil prices after 2015, it is recovering strongly.
+Norway maintains a very high standard of living.

-Norway has been a major oil and gas exporter since the mid 1970s, after discovering large deposits of both in the North Sea.
-Proven oil reserves are estimated to be in the region of 11 billion barrels (one-tenth of Saudi reserves and 1% of the world total).
-Much of the income is invested in a fund, now worth over US$400 billion, for such time as the oil and gas run out (perhaps in 15 to 20 years).
+Norway has been a major oil and gas exporter since the mid-1970s, after discovering large deposits of both in the North Sea.
+Proven oil reserves are estimated to be in the region of 6.37 billion barrels (0.5% of the global total).
+Much of the income is invested in a fund, now worth over US$1 trillion, for such time as the oil and gas run out.

 Norway is a member of the European Free Trade Association (EFTA) and as such trades freely with the EU.
 Large conference centres are available in the big cities, particularly in Oslo, while most of the larger hotels around the country offer meeting facilities.

-Crude oil, natural gas, refined petroleum products, machinery and forestry products.
+Crude oil, natural gas, refined petroleum products, non-fillet fresh fish products.